-Whychus Creek Falls is a 5.8 mile out and back trail located near Sisters, Oregon that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until October.
+Whychus Creek Falls Trail is a 5.8 mile moderately trafficked out and back trail located near Sisters, Oregon that features a waterfall and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.

 Beautiful hike!
 The burnt forest and a special spookiness to it.